ldettorre/Project-1--User-Centric-Frontend-Development/README.md

 * Javascript
 * FontAwesome
 * Google Fonts
-* Balsamiq for wiregframing and mock-ups.
+* Balsamiq for wireframing and mock-ups.

 ## Features